KiranLDA/PAMLr/README.md

 ```
 <img align="center" src="https://raw.githubusercontent.com/KiranLDA/PAMLr/master/graphics/hoopoe_bee_comp.png">

 Note that the first big difference is that hoopes (on the left) are active at night, while bee-eaters (on the right) are not.
-However, with bee-eaters, though the activity is does not peak as must during migration, it is instead constantly low.
+However, with bee-eaters, though the activity does not peak as must during migration, it is instead constantly low.

 ### The activity classification